slcs-jsc/jurassic/docs/manual/installation.md

 On shared HPC systems, JURASSIC is typically installed in a user workspace rather than system-wide.
 Recommended practices include:

--   Building JURASSIC with the same compiler and MPI library used for production runs
+- Building JURASSIC with the same compiler and MPI library used for production retrieval runs
+- Enabling MPI only when running MPI-enabled retrievals
 - Using environment modules to manage compiler and MPI versions
--   Testing scalability with a small number of MPI ranks before large-scale production runs
+- Testing retrieval scalability with a small number of MPI ranks before large-scale production runs

-Further details on parallel execution and performance tuning are provided in the Advanced Usage section of the User Manual.
+Further details on MPI execution and performance considerations are provided in the HPC workflows documentation.

 ------------------------------------------------------------------------